itead/ITEADLIB_Arduino_IoTgo/README.md

 Offline API documentation can be found under directory `doc/`.

+More about IoTgo open source cloud platform at <https://github.com/itead/IoTgo-Platform>

 ## How to get started

 On the homepage of API documentation, the tabs of Modules, Classes and Examples